pahowart/synology_iperf3/README.md

 Run your container and you should now be able to reach the iperf3 server from an iperf3 client.

 This setup is known to work on DSM 6.1.
+I have include an export file of the iperf3 Docker settings, Docker_config.json.
+You may be able to import this file to your NAS to automate the setup.